Pvt. James William Durr

 Durr was born on April 2, 1919 , in Mercer County,

 In September 1940, the 38th Division's Tank Company was re-designated D Company, 192nd Tank Battalion.
-On November 25th, they traveled to Fort Knox, Kentucky, and with three other National Guard Companies, formed the battalion.
+On November 25th, they reported to the armory and prepared to go to Ft.
+Knox.
+They traveled to Fort Knox, Kentucky, arriving there on November 28th, and with three other National Guard Tank Companies, formed the battalion.

-Instead of re-designating one of the letter companies as Headquarters Company, the army allowed the creation of totally new company.
-Men from each of the letter companies, including Jim, were reassigned to the company.
+In December 1941, the Army attempted to designate one of the letter companies Headquarters Company which none of the companies wanted to do since they would have to give up their tanks.
+Instead, the army allowed the creation of totally new HQ company by taking men from each company and filling out the battalion's ranks with draftees.
+It was at that time that Jim was reassigned to the company.
 It is not known what job Jim performed with the company.

 When the soldiers were ordered to move, they boarded trucks and drove to Mariveles.
 They were stopped outside the barrio and from there, they walked to Mariveles Airfield and sat and waited.
 As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-Later in the day, Jim's group of POWs was moved to a school yard in Mariveles.
-The POWs were left sitting in the sun for hours.
+Later in the day, Jim's group of POWs was moved to a school yard in Mariveles, where the POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
-Drum.
-These two islands had not surrendered.
-Shells from these two American forts began landing among the POWs.
-The POWs could do little since they had no place to hide.
-Some POWs were killed by incoming American shells.
+Drum which had not surrendered.
+Shells from the two American forts began landing among the POWs.
+The POWs could do little since they had no place to hide, and some were killed.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

-At the train station, the POWs were put into a small wooden boxcar and taken to Capas.
-The cars were known as "forty and eights" because they could hold forty men or eight horses.
-The Japanese packed 100 men into each car.
-Those who died remained standing until the living climbed out of the car.
-From Capas, Frank walked the last ten miles to Camp O' Donnell.
+At the train station, the POWs were put into a small wooden boxcars and taken to Capas.
+The cars were known as "forty and eights," because they could hold forty men or eight horses.
+The Japanese packed 100 men into each car and closed the doors.
+Those who died remained standing until the living climbed out of the cars.
+From Capas, Frank walked the last miles to Camp O' Donnell.

-The Japanese opened a new camp at Cabanatuan.
-The healthier POWs were sent to the camp.
-Those who were going to die remained behind at Camp O'Donnell.
+When the Japanese opened a new camp at Cabanatuan the healthier POWs were sent to the camp, while those who were going to die remained behind at Camp O'Donnell.
 Jim was sent to the new camp when it opened.
 What is known about his time in the camp was that he was hospitalized on March 26, 1943.
 Why he was hospitalized and when he was discharged are not known.
-He remained in the camp until March 22, 1944, Jim was one of the POWs transferred to Bilibid Prison.
+He remained in the camp until March 22, 1944, when he transferred to Bilibid Prison.

-The POWs were taken by train to Hitachi were they disembarked on March 11th.
-They were taken to Hitachi #8 and used as slave labor in a copper mine.
-Jim was given the POW number of 148.
-He remained in the camp about four months before he was transferred to Kawasaki.
-In this camp, the POWs worked in a shipyard.
+The POWs were taken by train to Hitachi were they disembarked on March 11th, and taken to Hitachi #8.
+In the camp the POWs were used as slave labor in a copper mine.
+Jim was given the POW number of 148 and remained in the camp, about four months, before he was transferred to Kawasaki where the POWs worked in a shipyard.

 Jim remained in the camp until he was liberated in September 1945.
-He weighed 98 pounds and was returned to the Philippines for medical treatment and to be "fattened up."
-He was promoted to sergeant and returned to the United States on the U.S.S.
+When he was liberated, he weighed 98 pounds.
+He was taken to Ookinawa and returned to the Philippines for medical treatment and to be "fattened up."
+Jim was promoted to sergeant and returned to the United States on the U.S.S.
 Hugh Rodman arriving at San Francisco on October 3, 1945.
 After further medical treatment, he was discharged from the Army on April 5, 1946.

 It is known that Jim married and moved to Cincinnati, Ohio, where he worked for a railroad.
-In April 1952, Jim went on trial as an accomplice in a robbery that took place at a White Castle.
+In April 1952, in a case of mistaken identity, Jim went on trial as an accomplice in a robbery that took place at a White Castle.
 He was found innocent.
-He resided in Cincinnati until his death on November 25, 1975.
-Jim was buried at the Cemetery of Spring Grove in Section 139, Lot G, Space 73, in Cincinnati, Ohio.
+He resided in Cincinnati until his death on November 25, 1975, and was buried at the Cemetery of Spring Grove in Section 139, Lot G, Space 73, in Cincinnati, Ohio.